vikask3906/organigo_weather_and_soil_analysis/README.md

 | Rice   | ✅ Yes        | ❌ No            |
 | Wheat  | ❌ No         | ✅ Yes           |

-## 📄 License
-This project is open-source and available under the **MIT License**.
-Feel free to tweak and improve it! 🔧

 ## 🙌 Want to Contribute?
 We’d love your help! 🤝 Fork the repo, open an issue, or submit a pull request to make this project even better.
 Happy coding! 🚀